We're committed to empowering young people to be active citizens and contribute to the UN's Sustainable Development Goals, locally and globally.

 Reducing violent conflict using technology, media and data.
 Peacetech uses low-cost, easy-to-use tech and local partnerships to put the right tools in the hands of the people best positioned to make a difference: activists, peacebuilders, and NGOs in some of the most violent places on earth.
 Volunteers can support the Peacetech Lab through mentorship, training, event support, and more.
 Join the Peacetech Movement and find out about their volunteering opportunities.

-Online training and courses
+Online workshops, training and courses

 Is coronavirus affecting your education or work?
 Explore online courses to continue studying, build professional skills, and connect with experts.
 Stay connected and keep learning wherever you are, with courses ranging from youth mental health to humanitarian response.
 Sign up for free courses on FutureLearn.